LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Determines if character info should draw above a player.
 Return false to suppress drawing.

+**When Called**

+This hook is triggered when:
+- Character information is about to be drawn above a player
+- Before player nameplate rendering
+- When evaluating player info display permissions
+- During character info visibility checks

 **Parameters**

 * `player` (*Player*): Player being rendered.